 Let's take a look at a few of the best Guitar Fuzz Pedals on the market today, to see if we can find the one that's right for you.

 Guitar fuzz pedals are often great substitutes for other solid state, and sometimes even tube-driven, overdrives and distortions.
-Fuzz was actually the first solid state distortion available to guitar players and it has been around long enough to have a vintage sound to it, as well as a long list of big name users.
+Fuzz was actually the first solid state distortion available to guitar players.
+In addition, it’s been around long enough to have a vintage sound to it, as well as a long list of big name users.
 Fuzz is usually created with either germanium or silicon fuzz-based transistors.
-The germanium-based fuzz boxes produce a warmer sound, more like a tube amp, and you can also change the fuzz level by adjusting your guitar’s volume.
+The germanium-based fuzz boxes produce a warmer sound, more like a tube amp.
+You can also change the fuzz level by adjusting your guitar’s volume.

 Germanium-based fuzz boxes are affected by the environment and can sound differently on warm and cold days.
-Silicon-based fuzz guitar pedals will sound brighter and sharper, and since silicon transistors are cheaper than germanium, they are usually cheaper as well.
+Silicon-based fuzz guitar pedals will sound brighter and sharper.
+Since silicon transistors are cheaper than germanium, they are usually cheaper as well.
 The level of fuzz is not affected by the guitar’s volume knob and silicon is much less susceptible to the environment.
 Both types of distortion are capable of going from just a hint of fuzz to massive levels of tone-changing fuzz at any volume level.
-Right now we look at the best of the best guitar fuzz pedals, so you can see which one is right for you.
+Right now we look at the best of the best guitar fuzz pedals.
+This way, you can see which one is right for you.